-To reach clearness together about the rightness of membership for the applicant, person, the committee and the applicant person seeking membership should discuss all the issues in a deliberate fashion.
+To reach clearness together about the rightness of membership for the person, the committee and the person seeking membership should discuss all the issues in a deliberate fashion.
 The committee should:

-- Ask about the spiritual journey of the applicantperson seeking membership and listen attentively and prayerfully to the applicant'sperson's response.
-Does the applicantperson seem to be genuinely led by the Holy Spirit in seeking membership and willing to respond to Divine guidance in making other decisions?
-Inquire as to the applicant'sperson's understanding of Quaker history and experience. - Inquire whether the applicantperson finds harmony with Quaker testimonies and with the Meeting's expressions of these testimonies.
-The committee might also inquire how the applicantperson sees his or her life, including vocational choices, and other associations, being affected by these testimonies. - Consider whether the applicantperson seeking membership is involved in the life of the Meeting, and whether the applicantperson is prepared to make a commitment to the Meeting community and to the Religious Society of Friends as a whole.
-Is the applicantperson prepared to seek clearness for individual leadings through the Meeting? - Discuss the applicant'sperson's familiarity with Friends' decision making processes.
-Has the applicantperson had opportunity to observe the Meeting conducting its business in order to understand this aspect of the Meeting's life? - Inquire as to other religious affiliations of the applicant person seeking membership and discuss whether they are to be terminated or continued. - Inquire about the attitude of other family members toward the application.
-Are there concerns the applicant person seeking membership will need to address with the support of the Meeting? - Inquire whether anything further is needed to help the applicant person reach clarity about the decision.
+- Ask about the spiritual journey of the person seeking membership and listen attentively and prayerfully to the person's response.
+Does the person seem to be genuinely led by the Holy Spirit in seeking membership and willing to respond to Divine guidance in making other decisions? - Inquire as to the person's understanding of Quaker history and experience. - Inquire whether the person finds harmony with Quaker testimonies and with the Meeting's expressions of these testimonies.
+The committee might also inquire how the person sees his or her life, including vocational choices, and other associations, being affected by these testimonies. - Consider whether the person seeking membership is involved in the life of the Meeting, and whether the person is prepared to make a commitment to the Meeting community and to the Religious Society of Friends as a whole.
+Is the person prepared to seek clearness for individual leadings through the Meeting? - Discuss the person's familiarity with Friends' decision making processes.
+Has the person had opportunity to observe the Meeting conducting its business in order to understand this aspect of the Meeting's life? - Inquire as to other religious affiliations of the person seeking membership and discuss whether they are to be terminated or continued. - Inquire about the attitude of other family members toward the application.
+Are there concerns the person seeking membership will need to address with the support of the Meeting? - Inquire whether anything further is needed to help the person reach clarity about the decision.